-A major dispute between senior DOJ officials erupted this week over whether former FBI director James Comey or CIA director John Brennon “pushed” the now-debunked ‘Steele Dossier’ ahead of the 2016 election.
+A major dispute between senior DOJ officials erupted this week over whether former FBI director James Comey or CIA director John Brennan “pushed” the now-debunked ‘Steele Dossier’ ahead of the 2016 election.

 “A high-level dispute over which senior government officials pushed the unverified Steele dossier amid efforts to surveil the Trump campaign has broken out into the open again, after it emerged that Attorney General William Barr appointed a U.S. attorney to examine the origins of the Russia investigation and determine if the FBI and DOJ’s actions were ‘lawful and appropriate,’” reports Fox News.